s14321k/Interview-Qusions-markdowns/JavaBasic.md

 4. **Load Factor and Rehashing:** As the number of key-value pairs in the HashMap grows, the load factor determines when the internal array should be resized to accommodate more entries.
 When the number of entries exceeds a certain threshold (determined by the load factor), the HashMap is resized (usually doubled), and the existing entries are rehashed to new buckets.

+5. **TREEIFY_THRESHOLD=8; and UNTREEIFY_THRESHOLD=6** - When we insert more than 8 elements then the insertion will get inserted in the form of balanced tree instead of linked list.
 **HashCode**
 - **Use in Hash Collections:**
 When you plan to use instances of your class as keys in a HashMap or elements in a HashSet, you should provide a well-implemented hashCode method.
 This helps distribute objects across buckets more evenly, reducing the likelihood of collisions and improving the performance of hash-based collections.